khushi-1108/Kotlin-Debug-a-thon/README.md

 ** GIF created with [ScreenToGif](https://www.screentogif.com/) for Windows**

-If the link doesn't work here is another link:
+If the GIF doesn't show on your end here is a direct link:
     https://imgur.com/vFw2oh1